 Fries without the potato?
-Enter polenta!
+Enter herbed vegan polenta fries!
 Made from corn grits, these polenta fries offer a dynamic flavor for filling your belly and make a great addition to your veggie burger night.

 Tip: Like most fries, these lose their pizzaz after being refrigerated, so plan to enjoy them right out of the oven!

 Potatoes may be the gold standard for fries at restaurants and fast food chains but polenta offers a uniquely delicious flavor and texture to fries that will leave you wondering where these have been all your life!
 Made from coarsely ground corn, polenta is a staple dish in Italy and is very versatile as a comfort food.
 This recipe in particular calls for grits, not the ready-made tube of polenta that is meant for super-quick meals.
 Corn grits come in two types of grind—stone-ground and consistent grind.
 Either kind is totally up to you!
 Just know that stone-ground offers a bit more variance in terms of texture and color.

 Nutrient-wise, grits offer a solid dose of carotenoids which are thought to be helpful in decreasing the risk of certain cancers and eye disease.
 Polenta is also rich in vitamins A and C and is naturally gluten-free!

 Pairing Up Your Polenta Fries

 Looking for some ideas on how to best enjoy your polenta fries?
 Here is a list of just a few of our favorite ways to pair up these delicious fries!